One of the go-to tools for analyzing a website’s loading speed is called GTmetrix.

 Optimizing Your Images For Loading Fast

 On most websites, you’ll also see the Optimize Images message showing up.
 That message relates to image files being bigger than they need to be.
 Often, images can be compressed in file size without losing quality or getting blurry.
-You’ll want to follow best practices and guidelines for image optimization, like this one from Search Engine Journal.
-See point 9 in their list for optimizing file sizes.

 Many WordPress plugins can make reducing image file sizes a breeze.
-A popular free plugin is EWWW Image Optimizer, which you can install directly from the WP plugin repository.
+A popular free plugin is EWWW Image Optimizer, which you can install directly from the WordPress plugin repository.
 I have also seen good results with the paid version of the Swift Performance plugin.
 It compressed over 4k images on WP Mastery and saved me 37% of file size in total.